-Aside from the fiber content, oats also contain significant amounts of vitamin E, phytic acid, phenolic compounds, and avenanthramides, which can help reduce inflammation, according to one systematic review.
+Aside from the fiber content, oats also contain significant amounts of vitamin E, phytic acid, phenolic compounds, and avenanthramides, which can help reduce inflammation3, according to one systematic review.
 Plus, oats (no matter whether they're rolled or steel-cut) are whole grains, which have been shown to support lower cholesterol levels.
-Blander and his team at Inside Tracker even published a paper on nutrition's effects on blood biomarkers, noting, "There is a precedent in the literature for consumption of both oatmeal and green tea and reduction of LDL levels."
+Blander and his team at Inside Tracker even published a paper on nutrition's effects on blood biomarkers4, noting, "There is a precedent in the literature for consumption of both oatmeal and green tea and reduction of LDL levels."

 All that to say, oatmeal is a solid breakfast choice to help keep your heart health, cholesterol, and immunity on par—all of which are crucial for healthy aging.
 Perhaps whip up this rich, blueberry cheesecake overnight oats jar, or a savory zucchini oatmeal bowl to switch up the flavor—maybe even sip on some green tea, too, for good measure.